 How to Make an Online Photo Album

-So, as I am moving my photography portfolio to SmugMug!
+I am moving my photography portfolio to SmugMug!
 You may be wondering — Why?

-With over 21 million views on Flickr, I do not make decisions like this lightly.
+With over tens of million of views on Flickr, I do not make decisions like this lightly.
 I’m not giving you that stat to show off… just to let you know that I really know what I’m talking about when it comes to online photo portfolios.
 I only want the best.
 You guys know this by now, right?
 After looking (and using) many other options, I think SmugMug is the best, and the guide/feature list below talks all about it.

 As with everything, nothing is perfect.
 The strong points outweigh the weak ones for me.
 I outline the negative points down towards the bottom.
 Many of these may be important to you, but they are not to me.
 As you know, social networking and a pretty portfolio are very important to me, so I think we have a good balance of both with SmugMug.
 Your opinion may differ – but I went through a long decision-making process for this.